AFFAN-AHMAD/Tic-Tac-Toe/README.md

 ## Features to be added in Future

 Implementation of web-sockets to make this truly multiplayer, and chatting feature will we added too.

+## Tech Stacks used are
+HTML CSS Javascript React Redux Chakra-UI